JamesClonk/backman/docs/cloudfoundry/deployment.md

 4. Configure backman through the environment variable `$BACKMAN_CONFIG` in your `manifest.yml`
 5. Run `cf push -f manifest.yml`

+Backman should now be up and running and you can visit the configured route from `manifest.yml` with your browser to have a look at the web UI.
+Any service bound to the app in Cloud Foundry will be automatically detected and should be visible on the web UI.

 ---

 #### manifest.yml